aidandenlinger/minecraft-quiltmc-server-container/README.md

 All data is stored in the `data` folder.
 Remember to back up this folder, as it holds all your server data!

+At least once a week, you should update your server image by running `just update` / `podman-compose build --pull --no-cache` / `docker compose build --pull --no-cache`.
+This will pull the latest images (including the latest Java version and distro fixes).
+You can also run `podman image prune` / `sudo docker image prune` after an update to remove unneeded images.

 ## Contributing
 These are the current remaining problems.
 I'm not intending on working on these